28 Apr 016: Jeffrey Gee Chin – An Overlooked Resource – US Embassies & MPAA

 - FILM SCHOOL Jeffrey said if he had to do it over again – he’d probably go to USC undergrad and then straight into the job market instead of getting a master in film.

 - LEARN MANDARIN Jeffrey said a big skill in finding a Chinese producing partner is the ability to speak Mandarin.
-Now even Jeffrey said he isn’t fluent and nobody expects a gwailo to spend 5 years away from their job just to learn a new language.
-But if you show you want to participate in the culture -= that can only impress develop guanxi with your potential partners.
+I would say nobody expects a foreigner to spend five years away from their job just to learn a new language.
+But if you show you want to participate in the culture – this can help develop a strong relationship with your potential partners.

 - PARTNERS Jeffrey mentioned the Hong Kong International Screen Association as a resource to find potential partners.
 I contacted them and alas they told me they don’t do that.
 So, I will keep looking and keep you posted.